Updated December 2015

-- Meade County is served by KU Medical Center's Area Health Education Center (AHECs), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Meade County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

 - 1 student from Meade County is currently studying at KU Medical Center.